 Interestingly, everything I write in these blogs is original material.
 I’ve never read or heard anyone else ever talk or write about this subject.
 So, you may be one of the first to receive it here.

-Unfortunately, within this final list are the categories where I don’t have a quick fix one can begin to apply while living in this lifetime.
-Perhaps awareness will be enough to help us dodge the problem.
+Unfortunately, within this final list are the categories where I don’t have a quick fix to apply while living in this lifetime.
+Perhaps awareness will be enough to help people dodge the problem in the future.
 Fingers crossed.